avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * validationID from the P-Chain.
      * @param messageIndex The index of the Warp message to be received providing the acknowledgement.
      */
+    function completeValidatorWeightUpdate(
+        uint32 messageIndex
-    function completeValidatorWeightUpdate(uint32 messageIndex) external;
+    ) external;
 }
 ```

+**Note:** The NodeIDs are stored as `bytes32` in the `ACP99Manager` interface to simplify the implementation.

 #### About `Validation`s

 A `Validation` represents the continuous time frame during which a node is part of the validator set and can be composed of multiple periods.
 A new period starts every time the validator weight changes during the same validation.

-Each `Validation` is identified by its `validationID` which is the SHA256 of the Payload of the `AddressedCall` in the `RegisterSubnetValidatorTx` adding the validator to the Subnet's validator set, as defined in ACP-77.
+Each `Validation` is identified by its `validationID` which is the SHA256 of the Payload of the `AddressedCall` in the `RegisterL1ValidatorTx` adding the validator to the Subnet's validator set, as defined in ACP-77.

-#### About `ExitValidatorSetTx`
+#### About `DisableL1ValidatorTx`

-This transaction allows a validator to exit a Subnet validator set directly from the P-Chain to prevent the Subnet from locking validators into participating in consensus indefinitely.
+This transaction allows the `DisableOwner` of a validator to disable it directly from the P-Chain to claim the unspent `Balance` linked to the validation of a failed L1.
 Therefore it is not meant to be called in the `Manager` contract.

 ### IACP99SecurityModule